GhostWrench/cexcept/README.md

 ## FLCs: Your Frequently Lodged Complaints, Answered!

-NOTE: The following is meant to be (mostly) tounge-in-cheek, please don't send me angry emails!
+NOTE: The following is meant to be (mostly) tongue-in-cheek, please don't send me angry emails!

 C: This library forces the use of function output parameters for errors?
 Gross! that is not very elegant.
 Can't you come up with anything more clever?